Demi-urge/menace_sandbox/docs/metrics_dashboard.md

 ### Synergy Prometheus Exporter

-Set `EXPORT_SYNERGY_METRICS=1` when running `run_autonomous.py` to expose the latest values from `synergy_history.json` as Prometheus gauges.
+Set `EXPORT_SYNERGY_METRICS=1` when running `run_autonomous.py` to expose the latest values from `synergy_history.db` as Prometheus gauges.
+Legacy JSON files are migrated automatically.
 The exporter listens on `SYNERGY_METRICS_PORT` (default 8003).

 ```bash